Before Your Appointment

 Reorder Contact Lenses

-Patients that have had a complete eye exam with us within the past year can now reorder contact lenses via email (listed below).
-You will need to include the following information:
+Patients that have had a complete eye exam with us within the past year can now reorder contact lenses via email.
+Please send your request to [email protected] and include the following information:

 Date of birth: